 All the Reasons You Shouldn’t Drink When You’re Depressed

-Alcohol also has a number of immediate and long-term negative effects that can exacerbate depression, which far outweigh any benefits.
+Alcohol has immediate and long-term negative effects that can exacerbate depression—and far outweigh any benefits.

 Given that alcohol is commonly referred to as a “depressant,” one might think people dealing with depression would steer clear of a stiff drink when they’re feeling low.

 Yet—as life and pop culture so frequently show us—many people trying to cope with the pain, numbness, anxiety, or other symptoms of depression all too often turn to booze.
 According to George Koob, director of the National Institute on Alcohol Abuse and Alcoholism, it is an especially common form of self-medication for depression, perhaps more so than even pop wisdom suggests.

 This isn’t some bizarre, paradoxical behavior: As Koob and other experts point out, alcohol is a complex and multifaceted substance; calling it a simple depressant may even be a misnomer.
 It has many short-term effects that often feel like they’re helping with a bout of depression.
 However, alcohol also has a number of immediate and long-term adverse effects that can exacerbate one’s depression as well, which far outweigh any short-lived, subjective benefits.